AshQuimby/TheLittleH/README.md

 ## The Little H Source Code

   The source code for the Little H
   Yes, its bad.
 I made it in jGRASP on a school provided computer instead of doing work.
+I compiled and pushed it in IntelliJ at home.

 ### The Little H